-This Leftover Turkey Salad Panini with Cranberries and Pecans is a delicious sandwich, great for making with leftover Thanksgiving turkey.
+This Leftover Turkey Salad Panini Sandwich with Cranberries and Pecans is a fast and easy way to use leftover Thanksgiving turkey.

-Well, I did it.
-I bought a panini maker.
-It’s actually a 4-in-1 indoor grill, with panini making as 1 of the 4 cool options.
+We finally bought a panini maker.
+Well, it’s actually a 4-in-1 indoor grill, with panini making as 1 of the 4 cool options.
 Until now, I didn’t have one.
 We had a cheapy $10 “sandwich maker” — the kind that you can for close to free at Black Friday sales.
 The younger kids like to make grilled cheese in that, but the heating is uneven and it works best with thin sandwich bread.

 I wanted something that would make a lovely, crusty panini.
 Something that I could use with a hearty bread and delicious ingredients.
 Buying it was a bit spontaneous.
 I mean, I’ve been thinking about one for a while, but my lack of counter space always has me reconsidering if I really need one.
 When I consider buying something new, I do a pretty good job of talking myself out of it.
 But not this time.
 I just did and I’m so glad I did.

 If there was a perfect way to introduce my new panini maker to you all, it would be this sandwich.
 This Leftover Turkey Salad Panini with Cranberries and Pecans is addictive.
 We had it for lunch, but I already have my 12-year-old telling me that this we should have them for dinner too.